 Thankfully, these issues have been addressed with the introduction of the FGM-148 Javelin.
 With a maximum range of about 1.5 miles, it gives the crews the ability to stand off.
 More importantly, it's a fire-and-forget missile with a much-reduced backblast.
 So, even if the launch position is detected, the team can move to a new location, leaving enemy fire to rain upon an empty foxhole.
 The missile can attack the top of an armored vehicle (useful against tanks like the Russian Armata) or carry out a frontal attack.

 That is why the Javelin is so deadly: It gives the light infantry a fighting chance against tanks.
-When you consider that “light” units, like the 82nd Airborne, are usually followed by heavier units with lots of tanks, the Javelin’s importance becomes very apparent.
-Check out the video below to learn more about this essential weapon.
+When you consider that "light" units, like the 82nd Airborne, are usually followed by heavier units with lots of tanks, the Javelin's importance becomes very apparent.